 Zadar is a good year-round destination and has a wide variety of summer festivals, but July to September is also the busiest time in the city and so overcrowding can spoil the tranquil nature of the town.
 Come in April or May, or in late-September or October, for pleasant temperatures, lower prices and quieter streets.

-Suggested Zadar itinerary
+Suggested itineraries featuring Zadar

 Map of Zadar

 Places & hotels on the map